“Insured Persons” doesn’t mention Spectators. Are we covered if a spectator is injured?

 Gow Gates and FFA recognise that The FFA National Insurance Programme benefits are not designed to be comprehensive for all members of the football community.
 It is strongly recommended that you consider the benefits in line with your current circumstances.

-Gow-Gates Financial Services can also provide advice on an Income Protection policy, which can provide cover for injuries that occur playing football and in your day to day life.
+Gow-Gates Financial Services can provide advice on an Income Protection policy, which can provide cover for injuries that occur playing football and in your day to day life.

 For further information, please contact Gow-Gates.